 Camellia oil, Rosehip Seed oil, Argan oil, Apricot oil, Sea Buckthorn Berry oil.

 Although facial oils are not the only solution for your skin conditions its inclusion to your skincare regime has additional benefits if you use a high-quality cold-pressed oil.
 What are your thoughts? yay or nay to including a facial oil as part of your regimen?

-Let me know in the comments or on Instagram , if you liked the content share and join the mailing list to get each new blog post.
+If you enjoyed the content let me know in the comments and join the mailing list to get each new blog post.